 Yes...the best way to explore Geographical concepts is out in the field.
 Towards the end of Year 10, GCSE students will attend a compulsory field study.
-This will include a physical component relating to either the rivers or coasts topic and a human component such as either central/inner urban areas or rural settlements.
+This will include a physical component relating to the coasts topic and a human component relating to the economic impact of tourism.
 The field study gives students a chance to collect primary and secondary data that they can use to prove or disprove a testable hypothesis.
 The knowledge and experience gained from the study helps to develop student's enquiry skills whilst also enabling them to answer the fieldwork component of the GCSE exam.